civboot/civlua/lib/metaty/README.md

 **`./civlua.lua help metaty`**

 Metatype is a library and specification for creating performant documented and typo-safe Lua Types which can be formatted.

 ```
 local M = mod and mod'myMod' or {} -- (see lib/pkg/README.md)

-METATY_CHECK = true -- before require: turn on type check
+METATY_CHECK = true -- note: needed before ANY require of metaty
 local metaty = require'metaty'

 -- Documentation for Pos (position)